Correlators in phase-ordering from Schr\"odinger-invariance: Conclusions

-Several tests of this new scaling law are reviewed in \cite{Henk25c} and more are forthcoming. \item the scaling form (\ref{gl:3.16}) of the global two-time correlator, including the extension (\ref{gl:3.17}) \cite{Henk25c}, to all temperatures $T<T_c$, of the well-known {\sc jss} {critical-point} scaling relation \cite{Jans89}. \item this also implies the scaling (\ref{gl:3.18}) of the global squared order-parameter and the finite-size scaling (\ref{gl:3.20}) of the plateau height $\wht{C}_{\infty}^{(2)}$ in a fully finite system. \end{enumerate} All these results are either well-known {\it folklore} in phase-ordering kinetics \cite{Bray94a} or else new predictions which call for tests in specific models.
-We have reviewed recently existing confirmations in detail \cite{Henk25c}.
-Our present approach has the conceptual advantage that it only uses the covariance of response functions as an input.
-Alternatively, the results implying the two-time correlators could also be derived from the assumed covariance under only generalised dilatations $X_{0}$ and generalised time-translations $X_{-1}$ \cite{Henk25,Henk25c}.
-While this formally works for generic dynamical exponents $\mathpzc{z}$, and certainly leads to much more short calculations, that approach does not work for single-time correlators \cite[App.~B]{Henk25c} such that the hypothesis of covariance {of correlators} under the generators $X_{0,-1}$ alone is preferably considered as a heuristic device.
-Our present approach, based on the undoubtedly correct covariance of the response functions alone, has the extra advantage that it can be generalised.
-At present, the use of the Schr\"odinger algebra $\mathfrak{sch}(1)$ does not provide enough constraints on four-point responses that statements on the form of $C(s;r)$ or $C(t,s)$ could be made, but extensions might be sought in the following directions, including: \begin{enumerate} \item consider extensions $\mathfrak{sch}(1)\subset\mathfrak{conf}(3)$ which can be done in such a way that non-trivial dynamical symmetries of the Schr\"odinger equations are obtained \cite{Henk03a,Henk04b,Lorenz07a}.
+\BLAU{In addition, restricting ourselves to the covariance of merely the responses, offers the possibility of generalisation.
+This is welcome, since} at present, the use of the Schr\"odinger algebra $\mathfrak{sch}(1)$ does not provide enough constraints on four-point responses that statements on the \BLAU{explicit} form of $C(s;r)$ or $C(t,s)$ could be made.
+Possible extensions might include the following directions: \begin{enumerate} \item consider extensions $\mathfrak{sch}(1)\subset\mathfrak{conf}(3)$ which can be done in such a way that non-trivial dynamical symmetries of the Schr\"odinger equations are obtained \cite{Henk03a,Henk04b,Lorenz07a}.
 Previous attempts in this direction were biased since unrealistic initial conditions had been used. \item consider extensions $\mathfrak{sch}(1)\subset\mathfrak{sv}(1)$ towards the infinite-dimensional Schr\"odinger-Virasoro algebra \cite{Henk94,Unte12} and follow the programme analogous to the one carried out in \cite{BPZ} in $2D$ conformal field-theory.
 It is possible that advances in non-relativistic holography \cite{Beka12,Fuer09,Gray13,Golk14,Shim21,Son08,Volo09} or operator-product-expansions \cite{Shim21,Paga25} could be of use.
-Alternatively, could techniques borrowed from the $3D$ conformal bootstrap \cite{Pola19,Rych23} provide further insight~? \item is there any conceptual input to be drawn from non-trivial solvable models such as the $(1+1)D$ Calogero model \cite{Shim21}~? \end{enumerate} Work on these directions is in progress and the three lines mentioned here are in no way mutually exclusive.
+Alternatively, could techniques borrowed from the $3D$ conformal bootstrap \cite{Pola19,Rych23} provide further insight~? \item is there any conceptual input to be drawn from non-trivial solvable models such as the $(1+1)D$ Calogero model \cite{Shim21}~? \end{enumerate} \BLAU{The decisive test of Schr\"odinger-invariance in phase-ordering kinetics will be the explicit derivation of the correlator scaling functions $F_C$ in (\ref{gl:2}) and their comparison with results from specific models.} Work on these directions is in progress and the three lines mentioned here are in no way mutually exclusive.
 Our study assumed the order-parameter $\phi$ (the magnetisation) to be quasi-primary with respect to the Schr\"odinger algebra $\mathfrak{sch}(1)$.
 The techniques presented could be rapidly extended to energy-energy correlators $\langle \epsilon\epsilon\rangle$, provided the energy-density scaling operator $\epsilon$ (and also its response operator $\wit{\epsilon}$\,) is quasi-primary as well, see \cite{Baum07} for an exploration.
-We treated here classical systems throughout; investigations on possible extensions to quantum dynamics are highly desirable.
+We treated here classical systems throughout; investigations on possible extensions to quantum dynamics \cite{Giam16} are highly desirable.